Last Updated: March 28, 2026

 Hole-in-the-Head Disease (HITH)

 Dwarf cichlids, including Apistogramma, are susceptible to Hole-in-the-Head disease, which manifests as small pits or erosions on the head and lateral line.
-It’s typically associated with poor water quality, inadequate diet, or high nitrate levels.
+It’s associated with poor water quality, inadequate diet, or high nitrate levels.
 Treatment involves improving water quality, diversifying the diet with vitamin-rich foods, and in severe cases, treating with metronidazole.
 Keeping nitrates consistently below 20 ppm goes a long way toward prevention.

 Bacterial Infections

 Stress from poor water quality, aggression, or sudden parameter swings can lead to bacterial infections that present as redness, fin erosion, or cotton-like growths.
 These secondary infections take hold when a fish’s immune system is compromised.
 The best prevention is maintaining pristine water conditions and minimizing stress.
-Broad-spectrum antibacterial treatments can be effective when caught early.
+Broad-spectrum antibacterial treatments is effective when caught early.

 Internal Parasites

 Wild-caught specimens in particular may carry internal parasites that cause weight loss, hollow belly, and stringy white feces.
-If you acquire wild-caught A. macmasteri, a prophylactic anti-parasitic treatment during quarantine is strongly recommended.
+If you acquire wild-caught A. Macmasteri, a prophylactic anti-parasitic treatment during quarantine is strongly recommended.
 Tank-raised fish are much less likely to carry parasites but should still be quarantined before introduction to your display tank.

 Common Mistakes to Avoid